sirius0486/obsidian-note-sync/README.md

 > This is a backup for my obsidian notes.

-I also post my notes on my [Notion](https://www.notion.so/keq) and [语雀](https://www.yuque.com/keqing77)
+I also post my notes on my [Notion](https://www.notion.so/keq) and [语雀](https://www.yuque.com/keqing77) Some of the articles are also organized and published on my personal [blog](https://keqingblog.netlify.app/) and [稀土掘金](https://juejin.cn/user/994371074524862)
 ### Clone

 ```bash